 Your business card should be 3.5 x 2 inches.
 Anything larger than that and your artistic business card will get trashed.

 Don’t be tempted to cut corners on quality.
 A flimsy card screams a flimsy business.
 If you don’t want to spend anything on your calling card what does it say about your attitude?
 It says slack, uninterested, and sloppy.

 These things matter.

-You might see cards described in points, in which case, 14-16 points is the correct thickness, or you may be offered business cards in lbs, in which case, ask for a 140lb stock paper.
+You might see cards described in points, in which case, 14-16 points are the correct thickness, or you may be offered business cards in lbs, in which case, ask for 140lb stock paper.

 These are minimum weights.
-You can buy a heavier weight if you wish.
+You can buy a heavier weights if you wish.

 If you want to order some cards online these are three safe options: